explainers-by-googlers/cross-origin-storage/README.md

 ### Storing files without hashing

 Storing files by their names rather than using hashes would risk name collisions, especially in a cross-origin environment.
 The use of hashes guarantees unique identification of each file, ensuring that the contents are consistently recognized and retrieved.
 Storing files based on their URLs would work if apps reference the same URLs, for example, on the same CDN, but wouldn't work if apps reference the same file stored at different locations.

+### Requiring a minimum file size

+One approach would be to require a minimum file size for a resource to be eligible for COS.
+No minimum file size is proposed.
+It would be trivial to inflate a file's size to meet any such threshold, for example by appending padding bytes or comments.

 ### Manually accessing files from a local disk